bosdhill/rustlings/notes/control.md

 **Related Topics**: [[enums]] | [[option]] | [[errors]] | [[ownership]]

+## Overview

+Rust provides powerful control flow constructs that enable you to control program execution.
+All control flow constructs in Rust are expressions, meaning they can return values.

+---

-## If
+## If Expressions

 If expressions allow you to branch your code based on conditions.
-If the condition evaluates to `true`, the code block executes; if it's `false`, it skips the block.
+Unlike many languages, `if` is an expression in Rust, meaning it evaluates to a value.

 ```rust
 // Basic if statement